top of page

 Temperature Range with Corresponding Colours

 Make sure you have somewhere to write down your temperatures each day.
 This is important both for when you can't get to your quilt each day and when you're out of town or on holiday and need to record temperatures for easy reference later.
 I quickly realised that my suburb temperatures were not easy to find a day or two later.
 City temperatures are easy to find historical data on, suburbs are not so easy.
 Find a website you're happy navigating around, bookmark it and refer back to it when needed.
-It became a evening routine to jot down the previous overnight low and daytime high.
-I happen to use a paper diary and also happened to have some monthly sticker which I found useful for recording my temperatures.
+It became an evening routine to jot down the previous overnight low and daytime high.
+I happen to use a paper diary and also happened to have some monthly stickers which I found useful for recording my temperatures.
 Something to note is that you don't necessarily need a calendar that shows days, months and the year.
 A perpetual calendar will do.
 Simply note the name of the month (and year if you wish) on each month so you can keep them in order.

 Using the Koru Geese Block Templates